Do your DIY concrete planter pots keep cracking? There are 5 reasons why that can happen, and how you can prevent it!

 The easiest solution for preventing the concrete from losing too much water is to wrap it in plastic while it’s curing.

 You can even mist it with water first and then wrap it if you want to play it a bit safer.

-Using plastic to keep in moisture is what is referred to as water curing.
+Using plastic to keep in moisture is what is referred to as wet curing.

-Please see my *Note below about my projects and water curing.
+Please see my *Note below about my projects and wet curing.

 It’s important to choose the right mix for your project because not all concrete mixes are suitable for every size or shape of a planter.

 Some mixes are smoother, but some have quite a bit of aggregate.
 Some can be quite desne and some are very lightweight.

 Not all mixes work the same across the board.

 To understand more about mixes, I recommend reading my article about the differences between cement and concrete mixes.